dfaker/ContentFlooder/README.md

 # Plugin to be used with https://betterdiscord.app/

-Sets Last Posted Discord Image As Channel Background
+Sets Last Posted Discord Image or Video As Channel Background

 Copy the file `ContentFlooder.plugin.js` into the BetterDiscord plugins folder, and enable for a channel with the right click menu: